modevx/idea-lifecycle/README.md

 <div align='center'>

-_Originally, I created this repo for keeping track of all the mobile dev resources I use/found.
+_Originally, I created this repo for keeping track of all the mobile dev resources I use / find.
 Like a gremlin, it grew into it's own little monster.
 Now it's more of a personal mobile-app business playbook._

 </div>